-The City shall continue to implement low impact development promote innovative and environmentally sensitive practices techniques in site planning, design, materials selection, construction, and maintenance. for storm water management and mitigation. {to address PSRC Vision 2050 consistency checklist}
+The City shall promote innovative and environmentally sensitive practices techniques in site planning, design, materials selection, construction, and maintenance.

-The City shall support encourage environmental stewardship on private and public lands through partnerships and voluntary efforts where appropriate, public-private partnerships and voluntary efforts to protect, restore and enhance the quality and functions of the City's critical areas and their the associated buffers. (to address PSRC Vision 2050 consistency checklist)
+The City shall support environmental stewardship on private and public lands through partnerships and voluntary efforts to protect, restore and enhance the quality and functions of the City's critical areas and their associated buffers.

-City regulated environmental protection cannot constitute a legal "takings" of land and The City shall must provide provisions for reasonable use of property according to legal precedent and laws.
+The City shall provide provisions for reasonable use of property according to legal precedent and laws.